akaunting/docs/en/app-manual/point-of-sale/pos.md

 **Printer paper size** allows you to adjust a receipt's size to your printer's paper width.

+**Paper cutter usage** switch if enabled, will make a receipt having a page break below all the content.
+Most receipt printers use the page break as a command to cut the paper.

 **Barcode scanner usage** switch controls the search field behavior.
 When it is set to "Yes", then the search field will automatically get focus, allowing you to scan goods sequentially, one by one.

 ![Settings form](_images/pos-settings-pos-form.png)